 # OS Features API

-Use OS Features API to filter Ordnance Survey data and receive exactly what you need, as and when you need it.
+Use OS Features API to filter OS data and receive exactly what you need, as and when you need it.
 Buildings, roads, rivers, hospitals, playing fields, greenspaces – there are many data layers available.
 There are lots of options for applying spatial filters (for example, Intersects), attribute filters and even combinations.
 For example, you can select all buildings within a specified area of interest (a polygon feature).

 Benefit from current and historical detailed and accurate data to help you generate new location-based insight.
 OS Features API contains OS MasterMap Topography Layer and much more, and can remove the need to download, store and manage large and complex datasets.